kadirhansimav/AlgorithmProject/README.md

 We use java maven_17 and java swing for gui. <br>

 A cube is given in the photos below and each photo has 6 different faces of the cube, each face has a two possible moves.
 In total 12 different possible moves to solve cube.
 We determined the indexes of the probabilities that each face of the cube will rotate clockwise and counterclockwise.<br>
-After that We use BFS algorithm solve the cube.
+After that We use BFS algorithm solve the cube. <br>
+//base state ve solved state in frontları aynı olmayabilirir küpün merkezi olmaddğı için